AdobeDocs/workfront.en/help/administration-and-setup/add-users/configure-and-grant-access/grant-a-user-full-administrative-access.md

 >
 >For a list of procedures that differ based on whether your organization has been onboarded to the Adobe Admin Console, see [Platform-based administration differences (Adobe Workfront/Adobe Business Platform)](../../../administration-and-setup/get-started-wf-administration/actions-in-admin-console.md).

-As an `Adobe Workfront administrator`, you can create another `Workfront administrator` by assigning them the System Administrator access level.
-A user with this access level has full administrative access to everything in `Workfront`, including items they did not create themselves.
+As an Adobe Workfront administrator, you can create another Workfront administrator by assigning them the System Administrator access level.
+A user with this access level has full administrative access to everything in Workfront, including items they did not create themselves.

 <!--
 Replace first paragraph with the following for IMS: